 Basically the whole situation is very nuanced, but I think the Garment Worker Protection Act is a step in the right direction, as what’s currently happening is illegal, and people are suffering.
 We need to at least send the message that this is unacceptable.

 The bill unfortunately died in assembly in fall 2020, but the garment workers are pushing to have it reintroduced and passed this year.
 If you’re living in the US, there’s a petition you can sign to show your support for the bill.
-If you live in California, you can find your Assembly member and call them to support SB62.
-Here’s a script from garmentworkeract.org:
+UPDATE: The bill passed in assembly and was signed into law on September 27, 2021!

 Otherwise, we can also try to avoid these unethical brands and support better ones, if that’s in our means.
 Some of the top offenders of wage theft in California are Fashion Nova, Forever 21, Windsor, Charlotte Russe, Harley Davidson, Urban Outfitters, and Lulu’s.